-The schengen visa is one of the important visas for travelers like me. because this visa unfolds the massive schengen area which covers 4.3 million km landmass and 26 countries in the European continent.
-I finally obtained this valuable sticker from Netherlands after two refusals from Italy.
+The Schengen visa is one of the important visas for travelers like me. because this visa unfolds the massive Schengen area which covers 4.3 million km of landmass and 26 countries in the European continent.
+I finally obtained this valuable sticker from the Netherlands after two refusals from Italy.
 I’ll share the experience and visa process with you.

 First thing first, why my two earlier visas got refused?

 I applied in March 2017 for a Schengen visa at the Italy consulate in Karachi through Gerry’s.
 I provided all the relevant documents and purpose of visit.
 Before that application, I had visited the US and had a valid multiple-entry US visa on Passport and also had visited many other countries.

 I was called for an interview at the consulate and was asked different questions such as what is my job, what is my income, and one specific question which was about my purpose of visit.
 I told them, I’m going for tourism to visit the historical places in Rome and Milan. they asked me about the names of the places to be visited in Rome which I didn’t know. and so they refused my visa application. actually, I couldn’t satisfy the visa officer and didn’t provide a detailed day to day itinerary and names of the places.

 I again applied in October 2018 at the same Italy consulate. this time, I addressed the reasons and provided a detailed itinerary as well as more supporting documents such as property documents and business documents.
 However, shockingly, my second application got refused by Italy within 5 days. and I was shocked to see the straight rejection.

 After that, I researched on the internet and found 95% answers that don’t apply for at least 2 years after two refusals. even some of the European experts advised me to not apply again because it’ll be rejected. but I applied again to the Netherlands in February 2019 and got the visa.